muppet9010/Factorio-Railway-Tunnel/README.md

 Mod Compatibility
 =================

+Mod compatibility is extremely limited in this Alpha release.
+As such individual mods are not listed as incompatible, but any train or rail related mod is likely incompatible.

+- Any mod that adds custom train carriages or changes the vanilla ones is incompatible.
+- Any mod that adds rails or signals or changes the the vanilla ones is incompatible.
-At present the mod isn't tested or supported with any mods that add custom train carriages or interferes with the rail tunnel entities in any way.
+- Any mod that interferes with the rail tunnel entities in any way is incompatible.
-Notes on generic mod compatibility:
 - Any mod that moves or removes entities from the map without raising notification events is not supported.

-Blacklisted mods:
-    - Picker Dollies - lets the player move entities randomly and life is too short to try and undo all the damage it could do.

 Editor Mode